-National Planning Policy Framework (NPPF), paragraph 17, bullet point 4
+National Planning Policy Framework (NPPF) 2012, paragraph 17, bullet point 4

-269. The term 'local communities' as applied to policy DM01 includes all local residents, workers and visitors of a particular area.
+267. The term 'local communities' as applied to policy DM01 includes all local residents, workers and visitors of a particular area.
 A local community could have a small membership and display similar characteristics and values, which is often the case with hamlets or small villages.
 Alternatively, it could include a large and diverse number of parties with complex relationships that also exhibit varying interests.
 Local residents; business owners, employees and their customers; visitors and / or other users of the area could all be part a single community, brought together by their association to a location and potential sensitivity to minerals development.

-270. Policy DM01 applies a broad understanding of 'amenity'.
+268. Policy DM01 applies a broad understanding of 'amenity'.
 It deals with all items that could contribute towards people's quality of life, which is an influential factor in health and well-being.
 Accessibility to services is a key feature of amenity from a land-use planning perspective.
 It may include the sustained functioning of the local natural and built environment, accessibility to green infrastructure; and the ability to nurture a vibrant, growing and stable economy capable of supporting the financial needs and future wealth ambitions of local communities.

-271. Mineral development proposals must be accompanied by thorough investigations concerning amenity impacts.
+269. Mineral development proposals must be accompanied by thorough investigations concerning amenity impacts.
 These investigations must be clear in their presentation of outcomes and be able to be scrutinised.
 They must highlight the potential for adverse amenity impacts to occur and their possible significance.
 Furthermore, details of any proposed mitigation measures and what commitments and resources will be afforded to them to ensure implementation and routine monitoring must be provided.
+This could include the delineation on a case-by-case basis of amenity buffer zones between minerals development and sensitive receptors.
 All monitoring programmes will be carefully scrutinised before any development is allowed to take place.